AmirSavand/chatminal/src/index.md

 - MarkDown support with language syntax highlighter.
 - Upload any type of files with previews.
 - Create private rooms and invite with just a link.
-- Access via browser, terminal or desktop app.
+- Access via browser or desktop app.
 - Messages and settings are stored locally.
 - No one but room members have access to messages.
 - More features with regular update.